pereiraa10/ML-Song-Segmentation-Classification/README2.md

 *   Incorporating a linear regression model on top of the existing classifiers to expose the probability of each classifier and demonstrate how similar an inputted audio sample is to the overall original training dataset

-*   Incorporating semantic data from chord charts and lyrics as part of feature extraction _(See Appendix 8.5 – Original Composition Chord Chart and Lyrics for reference)_
+*   Incorporating semantic data from chord charts and lyrics as part of feature extraction

 **6\.
 Conclusion**